pavlovic-ivan/ghrunner-app/INSTALLATION_GUIDE.md

 - scroll down to **Private keys** and hit the **Generate a private key** button
 - save the `.pem` file to your filesystem and rename it to `ghapp.pem`.

 Now the app needs to be installed.
 To do that open the **Install App** page.
 Select your account and hit the **Install** button.
 Choose one of the two options provided.
-Either install the app on **All repositories**, all choose the **Only selected repositories**.
+Either install the app on **All repositories**, or choose the **Only selected repositories**.
 If you choose the **Only selected repositories**, search for the repository / repositories for which you want to install the app.

 Now the app is configured and installed.

 # R53 domain setup and certificate

-1. in order to be able to use a static webhook url, first we need a R53 hosted zone id. if a hosted zone does not exist, create one. save the hosted zone id. id will be set as environment variable
+In order to be able to use a static webhook url, first we need a R53 hosted zone id.
+If a hosted zone does not exist, create one.
+Save the hosted zone id.
+Id will be set as environment variable later.

-2. after a hosted zone id is obtained, create a TLS certificate with AWS Certificate Manager. try to use catch-all domain as domain name (like `*.my.domain.com`). save the certificate ARN.
-ARN will be set as environment variable
+After a hosted zone id is obtained, create a TLS certificate with AWS Certificate Manager.
+Try to use catch-all domain as domain name (like `*.my.domain.com`).
+Save the certificate ARN.
+ARN will be set as environment variable later.

-3. think of the full domain name you would want to use as a static webhook url. this will also exist as an environment variable
-4. once the certificate is created, make sure to create required R53 records necessary for the certificate to work. use the "Create records in Route 53" button in certificate details page
+Once the certificate is created, make sure to create required R53 records necessary for the certificate to work.
+Use the "Create records in Route 53" button in certificate details page.

-summary: after this step, these would be the list of environment variables that you would set up at the end
+Note: after this step, this would be the list of environment variables that you would set up later:
 ```
 HOSTED_ZONE_ID=<zone id>
 FULL_DOMAIN_NAME=<example: webhook.my.domain.com>